nexmo-se/python-tts-and-dtmf-via-websocket-using-deepgram-with-recording/README.md

 ### Requires Python 3.10+

 ### Private Key
-- Generate aprivate key for you Vonage app and put it inside `private.key`
+- Generate a private key for you Vonage app and put it inside `private.key`

 ### For Deepgram
 1. Register at [Deepgram](https://deepgram.com/) for a free account